Develi: History

-The historical name of the town is Everek and it is called Averak (oren, ruin) in Armenian.
-The historian, geographer, who lived in the fourteenth century, gives the name of the butcher Mustavfi as Davalu.
+The historical name of the town is Everek and it is called Averak (ruin) in Armenian.
+A historian and geographer who lived in the fourteenth century, gives the name of the butcher Mustavfi as Davalu.
 According to him, it was a medium-sized city and its walls were rebuilt by Seljuk Sultan Alaeddin.
-In the work called Cihannüma, written in the seventeenth century, the name of the town is called Davahlu.
+In the work called Cihannüma, written in the seventeenth century, the town is called Davahlu.

-According to historical sources, cultural traces of civilizations that lived in Develi between 2500-2000 BC have been found.
+According to historical sources, cultural traces of civilizations that lived in Develi between 2500 and 2000 BC have been found.
 There is still a need for scientific research in Develi, which hosts many civilizations in the historical process between the Copper Age, the Bronze Age and the Seljuk Period.
 From 1867 until 1922, Develi was part of Angora vilayet.
+Following the Circassian genocide, many displaced Circassians were resettled in the region of Develi by the Ottoman Empire.
+According to the 1914 Ottoman population statistics, the district of Develi had a total population of 49.128, consisting of 30.948 Muslims, 15.689 Armenians, 2.085 Greeks, 404 Catholics and 2 Protestants.